RahmaniKhalil/Node-Electron/README.md

 # Node-Electron
-Electron App using JavaScript, HTML and CSS
+Electron Desktop App using JavaScript, HTML and CSS

 # NOTES :